matthew-brett/lis-leadership/beyond_what_works.md

 * Apply thinking about how decisions are made, and on what information.
 * Consider the use of, and loss of, collective intelligence, and the role of herd thinking.
-* Discuss an example where the decision was controversial, where the outcome is now (mostly) known, and may well have had negative consequences.
+* Discuss examples where the decision was controversial, where the outcome is now (mostly) known, and may well have had negative consequences.

 # Groupthink